swizzlestix09/showMeCrypto/README.md

 </p>

 ## About:
 An application designed to show you a list of USD Cryptocurrencies, which upon selection will render a 5-day price chart.
+Using websockets, realtime price data will also render underneath the chart.
 Hovering over the chart line will show you the price at that time.
 Upon load, this application will capture your IP address to create a record in which we can save your email if you would like to be notified of future features.
 If you don’t want your email stored, we can remove it upon request.

 ## Architecture/ File structure: